 Not to be outdone, TurboTax also has a mobile app that allows users to take photos of their W-2s and automatically fill in their tax forms.
 As with H&R Block, the app is free, but there might be a cost when you submit the paperwork to the IRS.

 TaxAct is another major player in the online tax prep business.
 Like its competition, the TaxAct Express app allows you to photograph your W-2 and complete the form on your phone.
-One big difference: TaxAct will both prepare and e-file simple federal and state returns free of charge.
+One big difference is that TaxAct will both prepare and e-file simple federal and state returns free of charge.

-In the event that there is no way you’ll get your tax forms done by this year’s deadline — Tuesday, April 18 — you can submit Form 4868 to get a six-month extension on filing your return.
-There are no highly recommended apps, but you can file an extension from within the IRS’s Free File software or fill out the form online, even on a smart phone.
-The IRS has links and instructions.
+In the event that there is no way you’ll get your tax forms done by this year’s deadline — Tuesday, April 17 — you can submit Form 4868 to get a six-month extension on filing your return.
+There are no highly recommended apps, but you can file an extension from within the IRS’s Free File software or fill out the form online, even on a smartphone.

 A tip: If you think you owe money, be aware that filing a Form 4868 doesn’t give you an extension on paying.
 You still may end up with late fees.
 But at least you’ll avoid the late filing fee, which can be 5 percent of what you owe.